zono2010mx/zono2010mx/README.md

     Welcome to zono2010mx's profile!
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
   </h2>
   <h4>My real name is Sergio Armando Pérez Rodriguez, I'm from Chetumal, México.
 A passionate systems engineering student in his last years of college with full dedication to web development, especially the backend.
-In addition to having other hobbies, like a drawing.</h4>
+In addition to having other hobbies, like a drawing, so that, i like the design too and i have some knowledge in the part of front-end.</h4>
   <img src="https://media.tenor.com/tHGomflMSuIAAAAd/cat-computer.gif" width="300">
 </div>